 - Systolic pressure: The first number in a pressure reading refers to the amount of pressure in the arteries when the heart pumps blood to facilitate blood circulation to the entire body.

-- Diastolic pressure: The second number in a pressure reading that refers to the amount of pressure in the arteries when the heart is at rest between beats.
+- Diastolic pressure: The second number in a pressure reading refers to the amount of pressure in the arteries when the heart is at rest between beats.

-Pressure can vary considerably in a short amount of time, sometimes from one heartbeat to the next, depending on body position, breathing rhythm, stress level, physical condition, medications you take, what you eat. & drink, and even time of day.
+Pressure can vary considerably in a short time, sometime from one heartbeat to the next, depending on body position, breathe rhythm, stress, physical condition, medications you take, what you ate. & drank, and even time of day.

-Low blood pressure reading/range
+Low blood pressure reading

-- 90 systolic pressure or
+- systolic pressure 90 mmHg or

-- 60 diastolic pressure
+- diastolic pressure 60 mmHg

-Too low blood pressure reading/range
+Too low blood pressure reading

 If the blood pressure drops well below low blood pressure range to a level of:

-- Systolic pressure below 60 or
+- Systolic pressure below 60 mmHg or

-- Diastolic pressure below 40
+- Diastolic pressure below 40 mmHg

 Then it is considering as too low blood pressure.

-Dangerously (High) low blood pressure
+Dangerously low blood pressure

-- Systolic pressure drops below 50 or
+- Systolic pressure drops below 50 mmHg or

-- Diastolic pressure drops below 33
+- Diastolic pressure drops below 33 mmHg

 A sudden fall in pressure can be more dangerous; a change (drop) of 20 mm Hg from 130 to 110 systolic can cause dizziness and fainting.
-This is because the brain fails to receive an adequate supply of blood.
+It is because the brain fails to receive an adequate supply of blood.